cyrildewit/eloquent-viewable/README.md

 _**Note:** Don't forget that all custom classes must implement their original interfaces_

-### Custom Visitor information
+### Custom information about visitor

-The `Visitor` class is responsible of providing the `Views` builder information about the visitor.
-You can override this class globally or locally.
+The `Visitor` class is responsible for providing the `Views` builder information about the current visitor.
+The following information is provided:

+* a unique identifier (stored in a cookie)
+* ip address
+* check for Do No Track header
+* check for crawler

+The default `Visitor` class gets its information from the request.
+Therefore, you may experience some issues when using the `Views` builder via a RESTful API.
+To solve this, you will need to provide your own data about the visitor.

+You can override the `Visitor` class globally or locally.

+#### Create your own `Visitor` class

 Create you own `Visitor` class in your Laravel application and implement the `CyrildeWit\EloquentViewable\Contracts\Visitor` interface.
 Create the required methods by the interface.

+Alternatively, you can extend the default `Visitor` class that comes with this package.

 #### Globally